grey-cat-1908/website/content/index.md

 You can contact me via [Telegram](https://t.me/Grey31) or [Email](https://arbuz.icu/mail).

 If you speak Russian and you are interested in me, I can recommend my [Telegram channel](https://t.me/marakarka).
-Otherwise, you can read my blog on this website.
+Otherwise, you can read "Arbuz Journal" on this website.

 - - -